centreon/centreon-archived/doc/en/administration_guide/parameters.rst

 * **Enable Broker Statistics Collection** field enables the retrieval of statistics from the Centreon Broker by CentCore.
 This can be a blocking option because the reading of the pipe can be a blocking action
 * **Timeout value for Centcore commands** field can be used to define a timeout for local commands and commands via SSH process.
+* **Illegal characters for Centcore commands** field allows to define characters which will be removed from commands forwarded by the process..

 .. _ldapconfiguration: